top of page

 You deserve to be a part of a genuinely smart, supportive and productive professional network.
 When you join a Peer Support and Consultation Project for Interpreters (PSCPI) group, you allow yourself the opportunity to be seen, heard, and understood as the complex and unique professional that you are.

 PSCPI groups are facilitated professional support and consultation groups created to support interpreter resilience and offset vicarious trauma, burnout, and compassion fatigue.
 We explore personal and professional effectiveness through uplifting, authentic, and productive conversation and structured consultation.
+We address the internal stuff that gets in the way of you doing great work.

 As a PSCPI member, you will learn to mine the most personally challenging aspects of your work for the transformative gems contained within.
 When you bring your whole self to the table, the learning goes deep and it becomes possible to exchange tired habits for new ways of approaching your life and work.